aharonium/opensiddur.org/posts/HTML/tkhines-havdoloh-got-fin-avrum_(unknown_2016-07-07).html.md

 </tbody></table>

 <hr />
-These translations of the tkhines read before havdalah were first published in the benscher, <em>Oneg Shabbes</em> (Philadelphia: 2014, Print-O-Craft).
+These translations of the tkhines read before havdalah were first published in the bentsher, <em>Oneg Shabbes</em> (Philadelphia: 2014, Print-O-Craft).
 Got fin Avrum (a/k/a Got Fun Avrohom) has been attributed to Rav Levi Yitsḥok of Berditchev.

 </body>
 </html>